 How is Ethereum Different from Bitcoin?

-When it comes to Ethereum, there are a few key ways it differentiates itself from Bitcoin.
+There are a few key ways Ethereum differentiates itself from Bitcoin.
 The most significant difference is that Ethereum is Turing complete, meaning it can support any computation.
 This makes Ethereum far more versatile than Bitcoin, which is only suitable for processing financial transactions.
 Ethereum is a decentralized, open-source blockchain platform that enables the creation of smart contracts and decentralized applications (dApps).
 Ethereum is different from Bitcoin in several ways:

 Conclusion